 The uniforms of the Germany Army in World War One from 1914 to 1918.

-At the outbreak of World War One in August 1914, the German Army was uniformly dressed in field-grey uniforms, which had been introduced in Prussia by the ‘All Highest’ cabinet orders of 23 February and 18 March 1910.
+At the outbreak of World War One in August 1914, the German Army was uniformly dressed in field-gray uniforms, which had been introduced in Prussia by the ‘All Highest’ cabinet orders of 23 February and 18 March 1910.

-The color of the first field grey was much lighter, and not as green, as that which became typical during the war.
-Jaeger (including mounted Jaegers) and Rifles (Schuetzen) received grey-green uniforms.
+The color of the first field gray was much lighter, and not as green, as that which became typical during the war.
+Jaeger (including mounted Jägers) and Rifles (Schützen) received gray-green uniforms.
 On all uniforms buttons and metal fittings were dull brass or in white (silvered) metal.

 In 1915 a simplified version of the M.191O uniform began to be issued.
 The cut remained basically the same, as did the collar and shoulder straps, but the distinctive cuffs were replaced by plain turn back ones, and the piping on the back pocket flaps was discontinued.

-The ‘All Highest’ cabinet order of 21 September 1915 introduced a completely new field uniform consisting of a plain blouse (Bluse), field-grey greatcoat without collar patches, and stone-grey (field grey for Bavarian troops) trousers.
+The ‘All Highest’ cabinet order of 21 September 1915 introduced a completely new field uniform consisting of a plain blouse (Bluse), field-gray greatcoat without collar patches, and stone-gray (field gray for Bavarian troops) trousers.
 Distinctions were again restricted to the collar (and sometimes shoulder straps), and the front buttons were replaced by a fly-front.
-Buttons were made of matt colored metals, or were painted field grey.
-The same order also abolished the colored uniforms (which were still being worn with certain orders of dress and by Landsturm and Landwehr personnel), and introduced a field-grey full-dress for wear after the war.
+Buttons were made of matt colored metals, or were painted field gray.
+The same order also abolished the colored uniforms (which were still being worn with certain orders of dress and by Landsturm and Landwehr personnel), and introduced a field-gray full-dress for wear after the war.
 Although the opportunity did not arise, considerable numbers of these uniforms were manufactured and stored to be later worn by some officers and Freikorps personnel.